SOSnake/DSH/README.md

 .dspreset created using DSH by SO_Snake: https://github.com/SOSnake/DSH/ `

+You can always contact me via my Discord: `Snake#0049`

 If you are having trouble opening this file you might need to:
 `Install Python: https://www.python.org/downloads/`